 WTF Are Beta Readers?

 You've probably heard of beta testers before.
 These are real users who test products, like software or websites, to ensure that everything is working correctly.

 Similarly, beta readers “test read” a manuscript before publication.
 A beta reader’s purpose is to assume the role of an average reader.
 They’ll read a manuscript and provide actionable feedback.
 I've often mentioned beta readers in my social media posts.

 Beta readers typically read a manuscript during an early stage of the writing process.
 Beta readers’ feedback is considered when revising a manuscript.
 A revised manuscript may be sent to a second set of beta readers to gather new feedback.
 If the manuscript is ready to advance beyond beta readers, then it is submitted to an editing service for a professional manuscript critique.

-I prefer my beta readers evaluate a very early manuscript.
+I prefer my beta readers to evaluate a very early manuscript.
 The feedback allows me to get a handle on what works and doesn't early on in the writing process.
 I always select from 3-5 readers.
 Always an odd number for when there is a common issue brought up by the beta's I will lean heavily toward whatever the majority says.

 Beta Readers Vs. Critique Groups

 A critique group is a band of writers who share their work.
 The best critique groups are small and filled with fellow writers of the same genre.
 Critique groups can be supportive and are essential for any writer who wishes to improve their work quickly.